Zewo/Zewo/README.md

 Now open your favorite browser and go to [http://localhost:8080/hello](http://localhost:8080/hello).
 You should see `hello world` in your browser's window. 😊

 ### Xcode
-Using can IDE can be a huge boost to productivity.
+Using an IDE can be a huge boost to productivity.
 Luckily, **SPM** has Xcode project generation support built in!

 To generate your Zewo Xcode project simply run:
 ```sh